Earning College Credit During High School

 Advanced Placement Courses

 Students who score three (3) or better on the College Board Advanced Placement examinations may be granted College credit.
-An official score report must be sent to the Office of the Registrar.
 The Admissions Office is your first contact concerning AP credit.
 Students should check with Admissions officials from individual colleges regarding accepting of credit for AP scores.

 International Baccalaureate Diploma (IB)